 Logistics

-For Spring 2026, the meeting time is TBA but will be for approximately 1 hour a week.
-We will read Richard P. Stanley’s Algebraic Combinatorics along with Enumerative Combinatorics, Vol. 1, followed by a series of lightning talks highlighting active research topics within the department.
+For Spring 2026, we will meet in MSB 2112 every Friday from 2:10-3:00 pm.
+We'll read Richard P. Stanley’s Algebraic Combinatorics along with Enumerative Combinatorics, Vol. 1, and Bjorner+Brenti Combinatorics of Coxeter Groups followed by a series of lightning talks highlighting active research topics within the department.
 In addition, there will be pretalks for select speakers of the ADM seminar.

 1-2 units of MAT 298 are available upon request for participants.
 The faculty mentor is Chenchen Zhao.